Peter Maximoff: Dark Phoenix

 In 1992, Maximoff accompanies several other X-Men on a mission to aid a damaged space shuttle, teleporting to the out-of-control vessel with Nightcrawler and using his super speed to rescue the astronauts on board.
 During the mission, however, Jean Grey is struck by an energy which amplifies her psychic powers but disturbs her emotional equilibrium.
-Later, when the X-Men confront a confused and distraught Jean Grey, Maximoff almost reaches her before she is able to knock him away with her powers, seriously injuring him.
+Later, when the X-Men confront a confused and distraught Grey, Maximoff almost reaches her before she is able to knock him away with her powers, seriously injuring him.
 He recovers shortly afterwards.

-Special effects
+Behind the scenes

 For X-Men: Days of Future Past, Australia-based Rising Sun Pictures created a sequence considered by many reviewers the centerpiece of the film's effects, where Quicksilver uses his super speed in the Pentagon kitchen.
 Depicting how, to a speedster, actions in real time come down to a virtual standstill, objects float around in slow motion.
 After doing a LIDAR scan of the kitchen set, the digital recreation added many computer generated props—cooking gear, cutlery, vegetables and water released by a fire sprinkler system—rendered in near microscopic detail regarding placement and lighting, particularly because the footage had to work in 3D.
 To simulate Quicksilver running on the walls, Evan Peters and a stunt double were filmed in both the set being suspended by a harness and on a treadmill that stood in front of a chroma key green screen.
 Only Peters' legs were digitally replaced.
 Director Bryan Singer shot all of Quicksilver's scenes in 3,600 frames per second to demonstrate his super-speed.
 Despite the sequence only having 29 effects shots, it required nearly seven months of work from RSP's team of 70 artists.
 The sequence won two 2014 Visual Effects Society Awards, for Outstanding Effects Simulations in a Photoreal/Live Action Feature Motion Picture, and for Outstanding Virtual Cinematography in a Photoreal/Live Action Feature Motion Picture.

 Rising Sun Pictures also provided the effects for Quicksilver's time-stopping, quick motion effects in the mansion rescue scene in X-Men: Apocalypse, which was also nominated for a Visual Effects Society Award.